Harbin Institute of Technology: Research Rankings

-Subject rankings
+Subject Rankings

+Research at Harbin Institute of Technology spans a broad range of topics with a strong focus on engineering sciences.
 HIT has been ranked in the top 10 Best Global Universities for Engineering by the U.S. News & World Report Best Global Universities Ranking since the ranking’s inception in 2014 by the US News & World Reports.
-As of 2022, it is ranked 5th globally in Engineering.
+As of 2024, it is ranked 3rd globally in Engineering.